-Jameson Freeman is an artist, yoga student, advocate, and creative entrepreneur.
+Jameson is an advocate, artist, entrepreneur and yoga student.
 He is founder of FABUM Inc., a nonprofit arts and immersive performance organization, and has helped develop two technology startups.

 He has written, produced and directed several theatrical works and has performed in diverse productions and venues in Washington, DC, New York City and Philadelphia.
 He serves on the Board of Governors of the Arts Club of Washington, where he chairs the organization's Drama and Programs Committees.

-He is co-founding organizer for the Diplomats of Dance Society, which supports the cultural diplomacy of the internationally acclaimed Dana Tai Soon Burgess Dance Company.
-A classical ballet dancer growing up, Freeman and his husband, choreographer Dana Tai Soon Burgess, established a fund to nurture dance education at the University of New Mexico.
+He launched and stewards the Diplomats of Dance Society, which supports the cultural diplomacy of the internationally acclaimed Dana Tai Soon Burgess Dance Company.
+A classical ballet dancer growing up, Jameson and his husband, choreographer Dana Tai Soon Burgess, established a fund to nurture dance education at the University of New Mexico.

-Freeman hosts free weekly restorative yoga class, and organizes or hosts other meditation, mindfulness and yoga practice (from nature baths to Tibetan singing bowls) in the Washington, DC metro area.
+Jameson hosts free weekly restorative yoga class, and organizes or hosts other meditation, mindfulness and yoga practice (from nature baths to events with Tibetan singing bowls) in the Washington, DC metro area.